mwmacmahon/experimentdataanalysis/README.txt

     an easy auto-install of required packages.
 Needs fixing, sorry.

 VERSION CONTROL:
--Standalone scripts for personal use don't necessarily need to be version
+-Standalone scripts for personal use don't necessarily NEED to be version
-    controlled at all, but any changes to the "experimentdataanalysis" modules (bugfixes, added models, etc.) should be version controlled both so we can benefit from each other's work and so we don't fragment our code base.
+    controlled at all, but any changes to the "experimentdataanalysis" modules (bugfixes, added models, etc.) need to be version controlled both so we can benefit from each other's work and so we don't fragment our code base.
+-Really, though, it can only help to keep everything under version control,
+    especially for syncing between computers and sharing with others.
 -Lots of git tutorials out there, I recommend learning the basics:
     "git clone", "git push/pull", "git checkout", "git commit -m 'message'", "git status", "git fetch/merge", "git add/rm"...it's a lot to take in,